 The story of Jesus’ temptation is a popular one, which you’ve surely heard as the basis of more than one sermon.
 But what is less is known, however, is what Satan was really after.
 Notice how he launches his attack against Jesus:

-God had just previously declared an identity upon Jesus.
-And now, Satan approaches Jesus in His weakest moment to question what God had already assured, taunting, “If you are the Son of God …” Satan’s temptation was aimed to cause Jesus to doubt who He was and what He had.
+God had just declared an identity upon Jesus.
+And now, Satan approaches Jesus in His weakest moment to question what God had already assured, taunting, “If you are the Son of God.”
+Satan’s temptation was aimed to cause Jesus to doubt who He was and what He had.

 Doing What Jesus Did

 It’s important to notice how Jesus didn’t respond.
 He didn’t yell and scream at Satan as if His volume would make any difference.
 He didn’t run back to His disciples crying, “Please pray because the devil is lying to me.”
 Nor did He begin the latest self-help fad.
 No, what Jesus did is so much simpler.
-Three times He put the power of the Word of God at work against Satan by countering him with it.
+Three times He put the power of God’s Word to work against Satan by countering him with it.
 He boldly declared, “It is written,” effectively saying, “Shut up, devil!”
 This silenced Satan’s attacks and caused him to retreat.

-Three times Jesus put the power of the Word of God at work against Satan by countering him with it.
+Three times Jesus put the power of God’s Word to work against Satan by countering him with it.

-You can apply Jesus’ model of spiritual warfare to whatever lies the enemy is launching at you today.
-Below I’ve listed a handful of Satan’s common attacks countered by the truth found in some of my favorite Satan-silencing Scriptures.
+You can apply Jesus’ model of spiritual warfare to whatever lies the enemy launches at you today.
+Below I’ve listed a handful of Satan’s common attacks countered by the truth found in some of my favorite Satan-silencing scriptures.
 As you read through, be sure to speak these truths aloud.